Azure/Mission-Critical-Online/docs/reference-implementation/Bring-your-own-workload.md

 ![Terraform apply outputs](../media/terraformApplyOutputs.png)

-These settings are available as variables in subsequent stages of the pipeline and can be used as parameters when deploying Helm charts.
+These settings are available as variables in subsequent stages of each pipeline and can be used as parameters when deploying Helm charts.

 Sensitive settings and secrets are automatically stored and updated in Azure Key Vault: